HammerSeb/xDimer/README.md

 # xDimers

 Pyhton package for simulating multi-molecular emission spectra dominated by a single effective intermolecular vibrational mode.
-This package accompanies the publication in ...
+This package will be accompanying a future publication.

 ## Table of contents
 1. [Installation](#1-installation)